matthias-reis/carda-gatsby/content/articles/2022/07/god-is-an-astronaut-member-jamie-dean-about-his-solo-project.md

 ## "Chariot of Black Moth made my video"

 **Anne:** You made a fantastic video for "Mutualism".
-It is pretty dark with these shattered-seeming sequences, which I like a lot, showing pictures of humans covered in soil, diving into a dark lake washing their bodies.
-The black and white images lead to a bloody seeming liquid that runs over their skins – I assume it is a mixture of the soil and the water.
+It's pretty dark with these shattered-seeming sequences, which I like a lot, showing pictures of humans covered in soil, diving into a dark lake washing their bodies.
+The black and white images lead to a bloody seeming liquid that runs over their skins – I assume it's a mixture of the soil and the water.
 The impression is very intense – Moreover, the part where they start touching each other's arms.
 I don't want to reveal everything here.
 I recommend all my readers to watch the video if they haven't seen it yet.
 Do you want to tell me the story behind it?
 What led you to the idea, and who created the video?

 **Jamie:** The music video explores the more destructive relationships that can exist between two people.
 The video was made by a Polish artist called "Chariot of Black Moth".

 In it, two sick people are literally tearing each other apart.
 Although there is a subtle reference to the death/life cycle, too, I'm really happy with how it came out.

-**Anne:** It is no secret that you are not only a talented guitarist and keyboardist, but a multi-instrumentalist.
+**Anne:** It's no secret that you are not only a talented guitarist and keyboardist, but a multi-instrumentalist.
 Did you play all the instruments on "Mutualism" yourself?
 So, not "only" strings, synths, and keys but also drums and percussion?
 And I think there are even more instruments?
 I would love to know more about this!

 ## "I played all the instruments for 'mutualism' myself"